 Item Description Pass Immediately Packets matching the rule will be passed immediately.
 APP Enforcement - Select an APP Enforcement profile for application blocking, or None to disable APP Enforcement for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
 Refer to the chapter on APP Enforcement for more details on the feature.
 URL Content Filter - Select a URL Content Filter profile to be used, or None to disable URL Content Filter for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
-Refer to the chapter on URL

-Content Filter for more details on the feature.
+Refer to the chapter on URL Content Filter for more details on the feature.

 Web Content Filter - Select a Web Content Filter profile to be used, or None to disable Web Content Filter for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.

 DNS Filter - Select the DNS Filter profile to be used, or None to disable DNS Filter for the Default Rule.
-Select [Create New] from the dropdown list to create a new Block Immediately Packets matching the rule will be dropped immediately.
+Select [Create New] from the dropdown list to create a new profile.